Table of Content

 All of those leafy vegetables you add to your salads not only provide heaps of vitamins, minerals, phytonutrients, and antioxidants but also contain a lot of fiber, too.
 A cup of collard greens, for example, has seven grams of fiber, while a cup of cooked kale has about five grams.

 Research has unearthed a close link between leafy greens like spinach and digestion.

 Greens contain a type of fiber known as insoluble fiber, and though that sounds like that would make these vegetables that are hard to digest, it helps get your intestines to push waste through your GI tract and out of the body.

 Pretty cool, huh?
 Think of insoluble fiber as a more solid source of fiber that helps add bulk to stool because it doesn’t dissolve in water.

 Meanwhile, soluble fiber is more like a gentle broom sweeping out your intestines.
 It forms a soft gel when combined with water, like chia seed pudding.

 Remember, greens also go well in a salad, but you can also try adding a couple of handfuls to your morning smoothie, to a stir-fry, stew, soup, or stuffed in a sandwich.

 3. Squash For Digestion

-These easy to digest vegetables provide both insoluble and soluble fiber, but it’s mostly the soluble fiber that shines through.
+These easy easy-to-digestible provide both insoluble and soluble fiber, but it’s mostly the soluble fiber that shines through.
 This type of fiber dissolves in water, which means if you’re having loose stools or diarrhea, it can help keep it under control.